risc0/risc0-foundry-template/README.md

 ***Note:*** *To request an API key [complete the form here](https://bonsai.xyz/apply).*

-With the Bonsai proving service, you can produce a [Groth16 SNARK proof] that is verifiable on-chain.
+With the Bonsai proving service, you can produce a [Groth16 SNARK proof][Groth16] that is verifiable on-chain.
 You can get started by setting the following environment variables with your API key and associated URL.

 ```bash